-Prior work has shown that zebrafish gut microbiome is influenced early in life by stochastic processes (e.g., drift and dispersal from environment), but succession is increasingly governed by host development stages as fish age.
-Additionally, prior research has shown that high-fat and high-protein diets impact gut microbiome structure, but little is known how different commonly used zebrafish diets influence the successional development throughout adulthood.
+Prior work has shown that the zebrafish gut microbiome is influenced early in life by stochastic processes (e.g., drift and dispersal from environment), but succession is increasingly governed by host development stages as fish age.
+Additionally, prior research has shown that high-fat and high-protein diets impact gut microbiome structure, but little is known how different commonly used zebrafish diets influence the successional development of the gut microbiome throughout adulthood.
 Here, we measured gut microbiome diversity, composition, and abundance at 3 and 6 months of age between fish fed one of three diets, and measured body condition score to assess impact to physiology.

-We found the gut microbiome diversity increases and composition varies over time.
+We found that gut microbiome diversity increases and composition varies over time.
 Notably, in ZIRC and Gemma fed fish rare taxa appear more temporarily sensitive, and abundant taxa are sensitive to diet.
 Watts fed fish experienced less variation over time.
 At four months of age, all fish were switched from juvenile to adult diets.
 ZIRC adult feed incorporates several new feeds and minor changes to nutritional composition.
 Gemma adult feed changes in size but not nutrition.
 Watts feed decreases in lipid content, but the ingredients remain the same.
 Changes in nutritional composition can alter the microbiome (Rawls).
-Xiao and Stephens observed similar increases in gut microbiome diversity that they note may a result of dietary changes.
+Xiao and Stephens observed similar increases in gut microbiome diversity that they note may be a result of dietary changes.
 Moreover, previously identified core, keystone taxa had diet dependent changes in abundance over time (Sharpton).
 Keystone taxa are believed to play important roles in maintaining gut microbiome homeostasis by digesting nutrients, fighting pathogens and communicating with the immune system (Xiao, Others?).
 Thus, if certain diets are disproportionately enriching for or against keystone taxa early in zebrafish development it could have long-term implications on microbiome succession, and possibly physiological outcomes.
 Indeed, we observed a link between physiology and microbiome diversity, where fish fed the ZIRC diet had higher gut diversity and lower body condition scores, and vice versa.
 One explanation is that higher diversity could drive more competition for resources and habitat space, which may prevent taxa from gaining a foothold and efficiently metabolizing nutrients.
 Additionally, we can't exclude the possibility that sex plays a role in defining these differences in body condition score and microbiome structure (Ma 2018).
 Taken together, these results demonstrate that diet’s influence on early-life gut microbiome assembly can accumulate across development to impact gut microbiome succession, which may manifest differential physiological outcomes.

 Diet influences gut microbiome’s sensitivity to pathogen exposure